В МАИ создали технологию для защиты обшивки самолетов от наледи

 The development will allow critical elements (flaps, ailerons, sensors) of aircraft to be protected from icing.

-Earlier, www1.ru reported that scientists from the Don State Technical University came up with a technological process for spraying wear-resistant protective coatings.
+Earlier www1.ru reported that scientists from the Don State Technical University have invented a technological process for spraying wear-resistant protective coatings.

 Read materials on the topic: